 - Kale.
 Chopped kale blends seamlessly into the green curry and brings oodles of fiber and vitamins.
 You could make this into a spinach green curry if you prefer a more mild-tasting green.

 - Broccoli.
 Another delicious and nutritious green veggie addition.
+This veggie is also a star in Pumpkin Curry.

 - Onion.
 The second of the aromatics along with the fresh ginger.